jelontok/jelontok.github.com/_posts/2012-12-05-kahon-theme-for-tumblr.md

 <p class="date">December 5, 2012</p>

 I got bored one night and I played around Tumblr's custom themes.
-I created a theme "Kahon" which means "box" in Tagalog.
+I created a theme named "Kahon" which means "box" in Tagalog.
 The theme is ideal for a Portfolio or Gallery type tumblog.

 I submitted it to the [Tumblr Theme Garden](http://www.tumblr.com/themes/) but it was not accepted.